sama-cc/Phase-1-Project/README.md

     A. Please contact me using the email listed in the Support section.

-## Support

-If you have any questions regarding how PokeComparer is used or encounter any issues please feel free to contact me using the contact information below.

-Email: sam.camhi@gmail.com

 ## Roadmap

 - Make the pokemon display cards clickable to select which pokemon to compare.